siegstedt/machinemind/public/tools-to-improve-py-code/index.md

-# Tools to improve Python code
+# What tools to use use for improving Python code maintenance?

 Maintenance is important.
 Because crafting code takes time.
 Therefore, your invested time should turn into a reliable product.
 There are some tools that can help you maintain your code base programmatically.